nextflow-io/training/docs/hello_nextflow/04_hello_science.md

 ## 1. Write a single-stage workflow that runs Samtools index on a BAM file

+We provide you with a workflow file, `hello-gatk.nf`, that outlines the main parts of the workflow.
+It's not functional; its purpose is just to serve as a skeleton that you'll use to write the actual workflow.

 ### 1.1.
 Define the indexing process

+Let's start by writing a process, which we'll call `SAMTOOLS_INDEX`, describing the indexing operation.

 ```groovy title="hello-gatk.nf"
 /*